aaronriekenberg/rust-parallel/README.md

   -0, --null-separator
           Use null separator for reading input instead of newline

+  -s, --shell
+          Use shell for running commands.

+          If $SHELL is set use it else use /bin/sh.

+          Each line line are passed to $SHELL -c <line> as a single argument.

   -h, --help
           Print help (see a summary with '-h')